 Which is Better—Thai Reflexology with and without Wooden Sticks

-The massage practitioner can perform Thai Reflexology (also known as Thai Foot Massage) with or without using a wooden massage stick, relying solely on the hands and other body parts.
+The massage practitioner can perform Thai Reflexology (or Thai Foot Massage) with or without using a wooden massage stick, relying solely on the hands and other body parts.

 What are the advantages and disadvantages of utilizing such a stick?
 What are the pros and disadvantages of such bars?

-Here are two perspectives for the usage of the stick:
+Here are two perspectives on the usage of the stick:

 From the Client’s Point of View: